AllenNeuralDynamics/aind-ephys-job-dispatch/README.md

-# aind-capsule-ephys-job-dispatch
+# Dispatch jobs for AIND ephys pipeline
-## Dispatch jobs for AIND pipeline
+## aind-capsule-ephys-job-dispatch

 This simple capsule is designed to dispatch jobs for the AIND pipeline.